DEISI-ULHT-TFC-2023-24/TFC-DEISEI64-E-Commerce/README.md

 `scipy` | pip install scipy

 ***All done.*** Now, you can run the queries and make sure you have all the files locally.

+## **Network creation process**

+First, we need to check the data we have and take out information that we will not need, to be easier to make this process.
+In this specific DataSet, we encountered cells that had products reimbursed, expenses from the store and some cells without Client ID's, being this data to be filtered from the original DataSet.

+### - **Product-Product Network**